 Maintenance Costs.
-It goes without saying that in a newly constructed home, everything is ... well ... new.
+It goes without saying that in a newly constructed home, that everything is ... well ... new.
 But that may come with a hefty price tag.
-But before you assume that this is a negative attribute, consider the potential future annual savings.
+But before you assume that this belongs in the "con" list, consider the potential future annual savings.